cloudquery/docs/docs/developers/sdk/provider/overview.md

 }
 ```

-Here a new provider struct is defined, which has an empty config and just one resource (the "demo_resource").
+Here a new provider `struct` is defined, which has an empty configuration and just one resource (the `demo_resource`).
 The `DemoResource()` function would be in its own file, `demo_resource.go`, and would define a whole resource and also contain the fetcher functions/resolvers.